lupyuen/lupyuen.github.io/src/nim.md

 1. To Exit QEMU: Press __`Ctrl-A`__ then __`x`__

-# Run Nim on Ox64 SBC
+# Run Nim on Ox64

 TODO